cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 be out of luck.
 Also Word often focusses not on structure of the text but on look.
 Many students abuse Word and the documents in Word become a pain to edit with multiple users.
-Recently Microsoft has offered online servoces to collaborate on writing documents in groups which work well.
-INtegration with bibliography managers such as endnote or Mendeley is possible.
+Recently Microsoft has offered online services to collaborate on writing documents in groups which work well.
+Integration with bibliography managers such as endnote or Mendeley is possible.

 However we ran into issues whenever we use word:

-* Word tensd sometimes to crash for unkown reasons and we lost a lot of work
+* Word tends sometimes to crash for unknown reasons and we lost a lot of work
-* Word has some issues with the bibliography managers and tends to crash sometimes for unkown reasons.
+* Word has some issues with the bibliography managers and tends to crash sometimes for unknown reasons.
 * Word is slow with integration to large bibliographies.
-* Figure placement in Word in some formats is a disaster and you will spend many hours to correct things just to find out that if you make small changes you have to spend additional many hours tou get used to the new placement.
+* Figure placement in Word in some formats is a disaster and you will spend many hours to correct things just to find out that if you make small changes you have to spend additional many hours to get used to the new placement.
 We have not yet experienced a word version where we have not lost images.
 Maybe that has changed, so let us know

-However we higly recommend the collaborative editing features of Word that work on a paragraph and not letter level.
+However we highly recommend the collaborative editing features of Word that work on a paragraph and not letter level.
 Thus saving is essential so you do not block other people from editing the paragraph.